weakish/docs-en/views/rest_api.md

 }
 ```

-We may add more advanced data types in future, thus you should not use the `__type` on your own JSON objects.
+We may add more advanced data types in the future, so you should not use `__type` on your own JSON objects.

 ## Queries